kent-map/chirpy/_posts/2020-04-01-20c-vonarnim-biography.md

 ---
 title: "Elizabeth von Arnim.
 Pseudonym of Mary Beauchamp (1866-1941)"
-description: "Elizabeth von Arnim’s comic novel The Caravaners turns a 1907 caravanning trip into a satire of English holiday-making across Kent and Sussex.
-A boorish narrator steers readers through Chatham, Leeds Castle, the Medway and Canterbury, exposing how guidebooks, scenery, and local landmarks become props for self-importance rather than understanding place."
+description: "Elizabeth von Arnim’s comic novel The Caravaners is based on a real holiday in the summer of 1907.
+It is narrated by a pompous German tourist, whose lack of aesthetic sense distances him from his companions; but also allows the author to poke fun at more self-conscious lovers of the picturesque."
 author: Carolyn Oulton
 date: 2020-04-01
 categories: [ 20c ]